 Senior dispensing opticians usually earn

-Pay for dispensing opticians varies depending on experience and location of the practice.
+Pay for dispensing opticians varies depending on experience and responsibilities.

 (This information is a guide only.
 Find out more about the sources of our pay information)